uprun/git-auto-commit/README.md

 # git-auto-commit
 creates a commit on each change of the file

+## supported scenarios
+1) you have one "main" branch from which you create feature branches

+2) you are a solo developer (I will add support for multiple people later)

 ## goals of the project:
 This is targetting solo developers, in order to support open-development paradigm So commit on every change